Get Shape Effective Properties from Presentations with Python

 shape = presentation.slides[0].shapes[0]

-Using Aspose.Slides for Python via .NET, you can retrieve the effective font height.
-The example below demonstrates how a text portion’s effective font height changes as you set local font height values at different levels of the presentation structure.
+Using Aspose.Slides, you can get the effective font height.
+The following code demonstrates how a portion’s effective font height changes after local font height values are set at different presentation structure levels.

 import aspose.slides as slides